Manu Ferrera: As a trainer

 In 2003, Ferrera was appointed as sports director at KV Kortrijk.
 After the winter break, he had to replace the trainer.
-Angelo Nijskens was dismissed in January 2004 and replaced by Ferrera, who piloted the West-Flemish team directly to Second Division.
+Angelo Nijskens was dismissed in January 2004 and replaced by Ferrera, who piloted the West-Flemish team directly to the Second Division.
 Afterwards, the team appointed Rudi Verkempinck as the new head coach, but he was also replaced by Ferrera in September 2004.
 Following the season, he was once again appointed sports director.
 His contract finished in 2006.

 In the summer of 2006, he moved to Standard de Liège.
-Ferrera was firstly the assistant of Johan Boskamp and later on his successor Michel Preud'homme.
+Ferrera was first the assistant of Johan Boskamp and later on his successor Michel Preud'homme.
 Ferrera trained at Standard top players such as Axel Witsel, Steven Defour, Milan Jovanović, and Dieumerci Mbokani.
 In 2008, Standard became champion in Belgium for the first time in 25 years.

-Preud'homme did not stay at Standard, but surprisingly after the title signed at AA Gent.
+Preud'homme did not stay at Standard, but surprisingly, after the title was signed at AA Gent.
 Ferrera followed him as assistant trainer.
 In 2010, they won the Belgian cup with Gent.
 Preud'homme went to FC Twente, but Ferrera stayed with the Buffalos.
 He became the assistant of Trond Sollied.
 As Sollied was dismissed in October 2012, Ferrera was shortly head coach.
-After two matches Bob Peeters was assigned as the new trainer, after which Ferrera took his old role as trainer-assistant.
+After two matches, Bob Peeters was assigned as the new trainer, after which Ferrera took his old role as trainer-assistant.

 In February 2014, Ferrera became the director of the youth courses at AA Gent.